adamwathan/eloquent-oauth/readme.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/adamwathan/eloquent-oauth/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/adamwathan/eloquent-oauth/?branch=master)
 [![Build Status](https://api.travis-ci.org/adamwathan/eloquent-oauth.svg)](https://travis-ci.org/adamwathan/eloquent-oauth)

-> Note: Use the [Laravel 4 wrapper](https://github.com/adamwathan/eloquent-oauth-l4) for easy integration with Laravel 4.
+> - Use the [Laravel 4 wrapper](https://github.com/adamwathan/eloquent-oauth-l4) for easy integration with Laravel 4.

-> Note: Use the [Laravel 5 wrapper](https://github.com/adamwathan/eloquent-oauth-l4) for easy integration with Laravel 5.
+> - Use the [Laravel 5 wrapper](https://github.com/adamwathan/eloquent-oauth-l4) for easy integration with Laravel 5.

 Eloquent OAuth is a package for Laravel designed to make authentication against various OAuth providers *ridiculously* brain-dead simple.
 Specify your client IDs and secrets in a config file, run a migration and after that it's just two method calls and you have OAuth integration.